 Field or Button Description Reference isotherm [group box] Browse to select a sample file to use as a reference for the isotherm.
 Select a file containing an isotherm measured from a non-porous sample of the same material as the current sample.
 Selected Reports [group box] Tabular Report.
 Use to have a tabular report of data generated. f-Plot.
-Use to generate a normalized isotherm. ■ Autoscale x-axis.
-The x-axis field is dimensionless in units of fratio.
+Use to generate a normalized isotherm. • Autoscale x-axis.
+The x-axis field is dimensionless in units of f- ratio.
 Autoscale y-axis.
-The y-axis field shows the quantity of gas adsorbed.
-Overlay samples.
+The y-axis field shows the quantity of gas adsorbed. • Overlay samples.
 Use to overlay sample files on the f-plot.
+For fields and tons on page buttons not listed in this table, see Common Fields and But-2 - 3 .